Planning Your Park

 Representatives from surrounding communities with park development experience

-As with any big undertaking, it’s a good idea to bring people on board early in the process, and to find people who are passionate about the vision you will create for your community.
-Passion and knowledge can go hand in hand, and a big part of setting the vision for your park is to get people excited about it!
+As with any big undertaking, it’s a good idea to bring people on board early in the process, and to find people who are passionate about the vision you will create for your project.
+Passion and knowledge can go hand in hand, and a big part of setting the vision for your projects is to get people excited about it!

-When you’re organizing your advisory committee, keep in mind the long term goals for the urban park or trail system.
-Consider how current and future projects will affect residents, businesses and cultural spaces in your community, and bring in interested parties early on.
+When you’re organizing your advisory committee, keep in mind the long term goals and purpose to developing urban parks and recreation areas in your community or region.
+Consider how current and future projects will affect residents, businesses and cultural spaces in your community, and bring together these groups for consultation early on.

 Trans Canada Trail